-$$V = kCR^{0.63} S^{0.54}$$
+$$V = kCR^{0.63}S^{0.54}$$

 Where, V is velocity of the fluid, K is the conversion factor (in SI unit K is 0.849), C is the roughness coefficient, R is the hydraulic radius and S is the head loss per length pipe.
-The figure 1 below show the example of the fluid flow in the circular pipes.
-From the figure, we can classify the fluid flow into two sections, the hydrodynamic entrance region and the fully developed region Close to the entrance region (on the inside of the pipe), significant viscous effects will be concentrated to a thin boundary layer attached The fluid in middle the pipe wall. the is basically to inviscid.
+The figure 2.5 below show the example of the fluid flow in the circular pipes.
+From the figure, we can classify the fluid flow into two sections, the hydrodynamic entrance region and the fully developed region.
+Close to the entrance region (on the inside of the pipe), significant viscous effects will be concentrated to a thin boundary layer attached to the pipe wall.
+The fluid in the middle is basically inviscid.
 As the flow progress further into the pipe, these boundary layers will increase in thickness until you reach a point where they merge, so that the whole fluid is significantly affected by viscosity.
 That is when "fully developed flow" has its onset.